Looking for cheap things to do in NYC?

-5. Know Where To Go For Architecture
+7. Know Where To Go For Architecture

 For those wanting cheap things to do in NYC you can simply stroll great New York streets and photograph or admire their beauty, which costs nothing.

 - The SoHo-Cast Iron Historic District (Manhattan)